 The Australian Government places a quota on the number of AGPT training positions available, therefore entry into the program is on a competitive basis.
-For the 2014 training year, 1200 positions will be available for the AGPT program Australia wide.
-NCGPT has been allocated 47 positions for its 2014 intake.
+For the 2014 training year, 1200 positions were available for the AGPT program Australia wide.
+NCGPT was allocated 47 positions for its 2014 intake.

 Selection into the AGPT program is a merit-based, competitive and multi-phased process used to determine which applicants are best suited to general practice.
 Applicants apply to the program through General Practice Education and Training (GPET) and submit their applications via the AGPT website.
 Applicants select their preferred Regional Training Providers (RTPs) as part of their application process.